 - Caramelized onions

 Pro tip: The olive oil makes all the difference.
 If yours smells grassy or peppery, that's perfect!
-We'll use it three ways: in the dough, to grease the pan, and for drizzling on top.
+We'll use it in three ways: in the dough, to grease the pan, and for drizzling on top.

 ♻️ Substitutions